EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_07-FSRM-Auditing-Deduplication.md

 ### Introduction

-In this exercise, you will deduplicate some ISO files to demonstrate deduplication efficiency.
+In this exercise, you will deduplicate some files to demonstrate deduplication efficiency.

 ### Tasks